Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: A Framework for Mechanism Hiding

-Finally, we define what it means for a protocol to be ``feasibly computable.''
-As common in computer science and statistics, this definition captures \emph{asymptotic tractability}, and to make it explicit, we in fact define what it means for a \emph{family} of commit-and-run protocols to be feasibly computable.
-Recall from \cref{subsub:formal} that a specification is a sextuplet $\sigma=(L_a,n_e,R,L_p,B,\varepsilon)$ where $L_a,n_e,R,L_p$ specify what mechanisms the protocol (via the associated playbook) can handle, and $B,\varepsilon$ specify the quality of its committing and hiding guarantees.
-We formalize the notion of a family of commit-and-run protocols as what we call a \emph{commit-and-run protocol catalog}, which we simply define as a protocol-playbook pair for each possible specification.
-We then extend the definition of implementing (\cref{implementing}), committing (\cref{committing}), and hiding (\cref{hiding}) protocol-playbook pairs onto catalogs.
+To formally define computational unobtrusiveness, we in fact define what it means for a \emph{family} of commit-and-run protocols to be computationally unobtrusive.\cryptofootnote{The standard approach in computer science is to define such a family implicitly using ``big-O notation,'' which with a large number of parameters might be challenging to navigate for readers who do not regularly encounter it (and even for those who do).} Here, by ``family of commit-and-run protocols'' we mean what we call a \emph{commit-and-run protocol catalog}, which is simply a protocol for each possible specification.
+We define this notion and extend the definitions of implementing, committing, and hiding onto it.